Can Anyone Be A Witness For A Will in Canada?

-Getting them done by a lawyer
+Getting it done by a lawyer

 The most traditional way of completing your Will is to do it with a lawyer.
 Seeing a lawyer mitigates the risk that your Will contains any mistakes or inaccuracies.
 But the cost of getting it done can be significant.
 If you ask a lawyer to do your POAs as well, you can expect to pay anywhere from a few hundred to a few thousand dollars.

 Seeing a lawyer is recommended if your Will is going to have some complexity.
 For example, if you’ve had multiple marriages, are in a complicated tax situation, or want to exclude an immediate family member from your Will.

 However, most Canadians are looking for relatively basic estate planning, and for them, an online service could be a good fit.

 Using an online service